Top 10 Underrated Monsters in Yu-Gi-Oh

 3. Pumprincess the Princess of Ghosts

 A personal favorite, Pumprincess works great in long duels.
 As a monster, its stats are nothing impressive, but when destroyed it moves to your spell/trap zone.
-While there, Pump accumulates counters at each Standby Phase, reducing the ATK and DEF of opposing monsters by 100 for each!
-Watch as your opponent's creatures soon become too diminished to either strike or defend.
+While there, Pumprincess accumulates counters at every standby phase, reducing the ATK and DEF of opposing monsters by 100 for each!
+Watch as your opponent's creatures soon become too diminished to properly attack or defend.

-Pro tip: Combine Pump with effects that need to destroy one of your own cards (Sky Iris, Scrap Dragon, etc.) for a nifty duo.
+Pro tip: Combine Pumprincess with effects that need to destroy one of your own cards (Sky Iris, Scrap Dragon, etc.) for a nifty duo.
+And since the game has slowed (especially the extra deck) thanks to the advent of changes implemented alongside newer link monsters, Pumprincess has remained surprisingly relevant in modern dueling.

 2. Dark Simorgh